Elisabeth Morrow School

 The Elisabeth Morrow School is a private, co-educational, day school in the United States in Englewood, New Jersey, educating children from nursery through eighth grade.

-As of the 2023–24 school year, the school had an enrollment of 321 students (plus 69 in PreK).
+As of the 2026–27 school year, the school has an enrollment of 425 students.

 The Elisabeth Morrow School is a member of the New Jersey Association of Independent Schools.
 Other memberships include the National Association of Independent Schools, the Independent School Admissions Association of Greater New York, the Council for Advancement and Support of Education, The Association for Supervision and Curriculum Development, Parents League of New York, Early Steps, the Educational Records Bureau, and the Association of Independent School Admission Professionals.

 History

 The school was founded in 1930 by Elisabeth Morrow, daughter of Elizabeth Cutter Morrow, and Constance Chilton, with an initial enrollment of forty students.
 Since the mid-1950s, the school has expanded, enlarging its campus on the grounds of the Morrow Family estate.

 In 2004-05, a new middle school was added, so that students can complete their education through the eighth grade.

 In 2019-20, the school announced the expansion of its innovative Early Childhood Education Program to include children starting at age 2.
 There are no other academic programs for two-year-old children offered by independent schools within a commutable distance of Englewood, New Jersey.